Professional Reviews

 LastPass also offers one-to-one password sharing with its free version — users can share an unlimited number of passwords or other stored items with one other LastPass user.
 However, the free plan lacks emergency access, security alerts, 1 GB of storage, and password strength auditing.

-While LastPass Free is good, LastPass Premium is even better, adding features like one-to-many password sharing, dark web monitoring, emergency access, and 1 GB of storage for only $3.00 / month.
-Upgrading to this plan also gets you advanced two-factor authentication options and credit monitoring (for US customers only), which monitors your credit report for any signs of identity theft.
-LastPass Families is the same as Premium, adding coverage for up to 6 users for $4.00 / month.
+While LastPass Free is good, LastPass Premium is even better, adding features like one-to-many password sharing, dark web monitoring, emergency access, advanced 2FA options, and 1 GB of storage for only $2.40 / month.
+LastPass Families is the same as Premium, adding coverage for up to 6 users for $3.20 / month.

 Bottom Line: